webmaster-exit-1/reboot6/README.md

 That's inspired from Russian Roulette.
 ---
 <p><b><ins>What this software intends to do</ins></b>:<br>
-Create an init.d startup process that has a 16% or 1 in 6 chance of wiping all drives completly clean.<br> The script will continue to execute on each powercycle as the start function of reboot6 is atomic.<br> Like Russian Roulette, there is a 1 in 6 chance; it all gets deleted.<br>
+Create an init.d startup process that has a 1 in 6 chance of wiping all drives completly clean.<br> The script will continue to execute on each powercycle as the start function of reboot6 is atomic.<br> So pretty much, It does something when you install it and reboot or something, I don't know.
+It's code that does stuff.<br>
 </p>

 * _This software has no known failsafe's to stop it from executing once installed._